cesargomez89/inspiration-dotfiles/README.md

 The first time openning neovim you have to use: `, + pi` to install all the plugins, then reopen nvim.

-In order to get the font icons working you have to install the respective nerd font.
-The current font is [Insconsolata Nerd Font](https://github.com/ryanoasis/nerd-fonts).
-After install it, just set the font in your current terminal profile.

 The custom tmux binding is `C-a` (Ctrl + a).
 To get all the tmux plugins working run:
 `C-a I` install all the plugins.